Currently, Sowing Creek Press is accepting submissions for its anthology with a working title: Natural Wonders.

 - Tell your story from your own perspective.
 “As told to” stories are not accepted.

-By submitting your essay or poem, you declare that it is your original work, that you own the rights, and that it has not been published elsewhere.
-The only exception to this first publication note is if the essay or poem has been published in a local newsletter or other local publication with limited readership.
+By submitting your essay, you declare that it is your original work, that you own the rights, and that it has not been published elsewhere.
+The only exception to this first publication note is if the essay or poem has been published in a local newsletter or other small publication with limited readership.
 You also agree to editing, at the publisher’s discretion.

 - In the subject line of your email.
 Type: Nature Anthology Submission